 Smoking remains the leading cause of preventable death worldwide and in the United States.
 The World Health Organization, or WHO, estimates that there are approximately 1.3 billion tobacco users globally and that tobacco kills more than 8 million people each year.
-More than 7 million of those deaths are the result of direct tobacco use, while around 1.2 million are the result of the exposure of non-smokers to second-hand smoke.
+More than 7 million of those deaths are the result of direct tobacco use, while around 1.3 million are the result of non-smokers being exposed to second-hand smoke.
+In the United States alone, cigarette smoking is responsible for more than 480,000 deaths every year, or about one in five deaths.